Hocus Pocus (song)

-In 2006 Hocus Pocus was covered by Iron Maiden as a B-side on their European DVD single "Different World".

-A viral cover of Hocus Pocus was performed by the studio band on Finnish live TV show "Elämäni Biisi" on October 19th, 2024.

 Description

 "Hocus Pocus" was described as "the bludgeoning guitar riff ... broken up (or held together) by whistles, yodels, flutes and all manner of musical graffiti."
 Another reviewer wrote that "it amounts to ... a modern day 'Teddy Bear’s Picnic' without a let-up".
 Akkerman himself has said that it "was a send-up of ourselves ... all that serious Monteverdian fantasy."
 In NME in May 1973 Akkerman said that it was “just a send-up of those rock groups”.

 The song takes the form of a rondo, consisting of alternation between a powerful rock chord riff with short drum solos and then varied solo "verses" (in the original all performed by Thijs van Leer) which include yodeling, organ playing, accordion, scat singing, flute riffs, and whistling.
 The single version is significantly edited from the album version.

 "Hocus Pocus 2" is a slightly faster version with some funk elements and rhythms added.
 It was released as a single in its own right in Europe and was the B-side to the North American release of "Hocus Pocus".
 When performing live, Focus would play "Hocus Pocus" even faster.